-- Billboards reach into markets no other advertising medium like TV, radio or print can get to with pin point accuracy.
-It can also be strategically located in specific areas, cities, towns or provinces to target a certain audience, or market.
+- Billboards can target specific markets that no other advertising media like TV, radio or print can reach with pinpoint accuracy.
+Its ability to be strategically located in specific areas, cities, towns or provinces can be effectively aimed at particular audiences.

 6 basic rules